 She said this policy trained to reduce the cost of doing business for e-commerce firms.
 She added that e-commerce initiatives would help export enterprises better connect with the rest of the world through online marketing and financial channels.

 Gonzalo Valera, Senior Economist at World Bank, said that World Bank is keen to help the Ministry of Commerce with e-commerce reforms.
 However, he observed that Pakistan has one of the lowest internet penetrations, hindering it from achieving potential e-commerce gains.

 According to FBR

-Pervez Iftikhar, Member of Prime Minister Taskforce on IT Sector, said that taxes on the use of the internet are wrong, and any tax levied on online or web-based activity should be in line with peer economies.
+Pervez Iftikhar, Member of the Prime Minister Taskforce on IT Sector, said that taxes on the use of the internet are wrong, and any tax levied on the online or web-based activity should be in line with peer economies.

 According to the current situation, the government should facilitate online business and tax relief in e-commerce stores.
 E-commerce is an online way to increase the export of the country.
 Boosting & growing E-Commerce helps increase the Pakistani economy by increasing competition, lowering prices, and increasing productivity, creating downward inflation.
 However, The e-commerce world is eco-friendly since it dematerializes the retail process and uses economically efficient delivery services.